gurpreetsingh840/tample-webapp/README.md

 Visit: https://ricgurudwara.org/

 ## Contributing
-We welcome contributions to improve this Gurdwara website template!
+We welcome contributions to improve this Gurudwara website template!
 Here's how you can help:

 ### Getting Started
 1. Fork the repository